 Features

-T-Wing System (TWS – Long cast with minimal backlash) – Daiwa’s T- Wing System solves a couple of common and annoying issues that occur with baitcasting level-wind reels, Friction and Backlashing.
+Daiwa’s T- Wing System solves a couple of common and annoying issues with baitcasting level-wind reels, Friction and Backlashing.

-When you go to retrieve your line, the T portion of the guide drips down into the reel and the line is now in the narrower section of the T- Wing for even line lay across the spool.
+When you go to retrieve your line, the T portion of the guide drips down into the reel and the line is now in the narrower section of the T- Wing for an even line lay across the spool.

 This design also means that you will have a smaller chance of getting a backlash when you cast.

-Magforce Z Cast Control – Daiwas answer to combating the issue of backlash is the Magforce Z system.
-With Magforce Z the line comes off the spool very quickly at the beginning of your cast and then slows down due to the magnets as you near the end of the cast.
-What this means is that you are able to achieve a longer and smoother cast with the same amount of effort.
+Daiwas answer to combating the issue of backlash is the Magforce Z system.
+With Magforce Z the line comes off the spool very quickly at the beginning of your cast and then slows down due to the magnets as you near the end.
+What this means is that you can achieve a longer and smoother cast with the same amount of effort.

 The way that this works is that there is an inductor cup between the magnets to apply slow, “magnetic braking,” which keeps the spool from overrunning at the end of a cast and creating a mess.

-As the spool begins to slow down less and less braking power is applied to the magnets as the inductor cup actually moves away from the magnets.
+As the spool begins to slow down less and less braking power is applied to the magnets as the inductor cup moves away from the magnets.
 The amount of braking is controlled by a dial located on the side-plate and allows you to fine-tune the brakes to suit the weight and type of bait or lure you are casting.

-Ultimate Tournament Drag (UTD) with up to 13.2 lbs. max – The UTD or Ultimate Tournament Drag uses over-sized carbon fiber drag washers placed on either side of the spool which makes for a very uniform drag.
+The UTD or Ultimate Tournament Drag uses oversized carbon fiber drag washers placed on either side of the spool, making for a very uniform drag.
 This is especially noticeable when fighting larger fish and it allows for even distribution of the drag force on the spool.

 This design results in an extremely smooth and even drag at all settings.
 With a maximum setting of 13.2 lbs, the drag is strong enough to bring in all type of larger fish from bass to snook, gator trout and bull reds.

-Cut-away 90mm swept – We are big fans of the large cut-away swept handle design which allows you to have a large handle that at the same time feels compact and the knobs closer to the main body of the reel.
+We are big fans of the large cut-away swept handle design which allows you to have a large handle that at the same time feels compact and the knobs closer to the main body of the reel.

 By getting the handle in close to the body of the reel you eliminate any feeling of wobble that you can typically experience when cranking on large fish.
 This is due to the fact that your hand is closer to the centerline of the reel and rod.